Elders/Home/README.md

 # Home

 The Home repository is the starting point for people to learn about Elders' projects.
 This repository contains pointers to the various GitHub repositories developed and maintained by Elders.

-Projects in this organization have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.
+Check the legend below to get a grasp on the support status for different projects.

 ## Legend